Doula

 There are two main types of doulas: birth doulas and postpartum doulas.
 These specializations are designated by DONA International—the leading organization for doula training, certification, and continuing education.

-A birth doula is present during labor and delivery and gives emotional and physical support to women in labor through pain management and breastfeeding techniques.
+A birth doula is present during labor and delivery and gives emotional and physical support to parents in labor through pain management and breastfeeding techniques.
 Birth doulas perform their work wherever babies are born, typically in hospitals, birthing centers, midwifery clinics, or in client’s private homes for home births.

 Doulas with certification from DONA International are represented by the following credentials: